 - 2. Once the Corps receives, considers, and addresses all comments regarding the modified HPTP, the Corps shall notify the SHPO and include a summary of the comments received for a ten (10)-day review period. - 3.
-If the Signatories agree to the proposal, then the Corps will distribute copies to the SHPO and Planned Project Consulting Parties within thirty (30) days of the day upon which agreement to the modification was reached, or as extended by the Signatories, or the close of the review period.
+If the Corps and SHPO agree to the proposal, then the Corps will distribute copies to the SHPO and Planned Project Consulting Parties within thirty (30) days of the day upon which agreement to the modification was reached or the close of the review period.
 The Corps will keep copies of the description on file for its administrative record. - 4.
-If the Signatories cannot agree to a proposal for the modification of the HPTP within thirty (30) days, or as extended through agreement by the Signatories, then they will resolve the dispute in accordance with Stipulation XIII below. - G. All finalized HPTPs will be included in the appropriate Corps files and included in the PA annual report, pursuant to Stipulation XVII.
+If the Corps and SHPO cannot agree to a proposal for the modification of the HPTP within thirty (30) days, or as extended by the Corps, then they will resolve the dispute in accordance with Stipulation XIII below. - G. All finalized HPTPs will be included in the appropriate Corps files and included in the PA annual report, pursuant to Stipulation XVII.